5/6/2025

 Andy Koplowitz

 Morning.
-So, can you talk, Bill, about what you saw in terms of the cadence of demand for your products?
-Last quarter, I think you suggested that January came in, you know, a little light, but then you're already seeing sort of improvement in February.
-Did that sort of continue into March and April?
-I don't know if you addressed that earlier.
+So can you talk, Bill, about what you saw in terms of the cadence of demand for your products?
+Last quarter, I think you suggested that Andy Pelster, January came in, you know a little light, but then you already seen sort of improvement in February did that sort of continue.
+Andy Pelster, into March and April I don't know if you address that earlier.

 speaker

-No, good question, Andy.
-And your supposition is correct, or I'll say that going every month was stronger than the previous month.
-So, you know, again, talking to some customers, I hate using, I think once we use the word weather in my seven years here, but I know talking to some key customers, their results, they had mentioned that, you know, weather in January and February and stuff and picking it up.
-So it does feel like Andy, again, our guide is our guide, but every month, you know, what I can say is every month was stronger than the previous month for our fiscal Q2.
-And again, voice the customers back to their, you know, cautiously optimistic with a huge variability out there, not knowing, you know, what the Fed's going to do and everything else that, you know, the rest of the year should be decent on volume for the overall markets and therefore also good for Accor.
+James Heiting, Norcal PTAC, No good great question Andy and your the supposition is correct or i'll say that going every month was stronger than the previous month so.
+Um, you know, again, talking to some customers, I hate using, I think once we use the word weather in my seven years here, but I know we're talking to some key customers, their results, they had mentioned that, you know, whether in January and February and stuff and picking it up.
+So it does feel like Andy, again, our guide is our guide, but, um, every month, you know, what I can say is every month was stronger than the previous month for our fiscal Q2.
+And again, voice the customers. back to their you know cautiously optimistic with a huge variability out there not knowing you know what the fed's going to do and everything else that you know the rest of the year should be decent on volume for the overall markets and therefore also good for at core and then bill did you size the sort of construction services opportunity in the sense that obviously you've been talking about mega projects and data centers for a while but it seems like you're getting more momentum there now

 speaker